-3. Student must be in good standing as defined by the high school and meet the college/university enrollment criteria.
+2. A student must be in good standing as defined by the high school.

-4. Student must have permission from the high school and his/her parent/guardian to participate.
+3. A student must have permission from the high school and their parent/guardian to participate.

 II.
 Eligibility criteria to enroll in a College Level, Degree Credit Course

 1. College Level, Degree Credit Course: A course in an academic subject that generates post-secondary institutional credit and appears (a) as a General Education course on the current Board of Regents' Master Course Articulation Matrix (public institutions) or (b) on a list of general education courses approved by the Board of Regents (for LAICU institutions).